September 18 · Main Campus

 Yes!
 Finally!
 The Lighthouse Festival is here!
 This event gives students and staff a chance to explore The Lighthouse: the center for debate and culture at The Hague University of Applied Sciences.

 All day long, there will be plenty to experience and do in and around the central square: from a nice conversation with Oscar and a talk with Lisa Loeb and Daniel Paarlberg about conspiracy theories to getting a real glitter tattoo.
-As a festive finale to the Lighthouse Festival—and to celebrate 10 years of The Lighthouse—we're organizing a colorful, vibrant talent show for both students and staff.
+As a festive finale to The Lighthouse Festival - and to celebrate 10 years of The Lighthouse - we're organizing a talent show for both students and staff.

 Come by, meet other students and staff, and get inspired.
 And always remember: life is like a circus!

 Free entry, as always!
-You can join most activities without needing to sign up in advance.
+You can join all activities without needing to sign up in advance.

-On September 18 – during The Lighthouse Festival – we’re hosting another fun Book Swap!
+We’re hosting another fun Book Swap!
 But we need your help to make it a success.
 Do you have books at home collecting dust?
 Give them a second life!
-Novels, thrillers, fantasy, non-fiction – everything is welcome, as long as it’s in good condition (please no study books).
+Novels, thrillers, fantasy, non-fiction, everything is welcome, as long as it’s in good condition (please no study books).
 All languages are welcome.

-You can drop off books from June 2 to July 4 and from September 1, in the cargo bike near the main entrance in the Atrium at our main campus.
+You can drop off books from September 1, in the cargo bike near the main entrance in the Atrium at our main campus.
 You can also bring and swap books on the day of the event!

 BookSwap